The Real Housewives of Atlanta's Cynthia Bailey Marries Mike Hill - E! Online

 The Real Housewives of Atlanta star married Mike Hill on Saturday, Oct.
 10.

+According to People, which was first to break the news, the bride walked down the aisle in a Nneka C. Alexander of Brides by Nona gown, Badgley Mischka shoes and a Bridal Styles Boutique headpiece.
+The magazine reported that Cynthia and Mike's wedding rings were from Rockford Collection and Beverly Diamonds.

 Cynthia and Mike got engaged back in July 2019.
-Mike proposed with an $85,000 5-carat diamond ring by Simon G. Jewelry during the grand opening of Cynthia's The Bailey Wine Cellar in Atlanta.
+Mike proposed with an $85,000 five-carat diamond ring by Simon G. Jewelry during the grand opening of Cynthia's The Bailey Wine Cellar in Atlanta.

 "I am so excited and in shock!
 I had NO IDEA that Mike was going to propose tonight!"
 Cynthia told E!
 News at the time.
 "He and our beautiful daughters and Courtney got me real good and I'm so happy that my friends and family were here to witness everything.
 Wow!
 I can't believe it."